At a glance

 - Agriculture is the most important source of high nitrate concentrations in groundwater.

 In agriculture crops are given the necessary nitrogen via fertiliser.
 However, the fertiliser is often not applied correctly for the specific site and use.
 If the amount of fertiliser is too high the plants do not absorb it completely.
 Excessive nitrogen is leached out and ends up as nitrate in the groundwater and other water bodies.
-This leads to eutrophication in rivers and lakes (cf. ‘Ecological status of rivers’ and ‘Ecological status of lakes’ indicators), and to nitrogen enrichment and exceedance of the threshold in ground water.
+This leads to eutrophication in rivers and lakes (cf. ‘Ecological status of rivers’ and ‘Ecological status of lakes’ indicators), and to nitrogen enrichment and exceedance of the nitrogen threshold in ground water.

 Nitrate can be converted to nitrosamines in the human body.
 This can result in disruption to the oxygen transport in infants (methemoglobinemia).
 The Drinking Water Ordinance therefore stipulates a maximum value for nitrate of 50 milligrammes per litre (TrinkwV 2001).